CluelessBiker/project1-la-lucha/README.md

 Fixed the issue by changing the display from "inline" to "inline-block".
 Resolved the issue of the background image size within their containers using the {background-size:100% 100%;} rule found in Stackoverflow.
 With the help of my cousin, I was shown how to use flexbox styles wish instantly resolved the issue I was experiencing with placement & my items inexplicably being off center.
 I was also informed that I had been incorrectly using the postion:absolute; rule, that this was in turn responsible for much of my frustrations.
+Ran the html files through W3C validator.
+Upon initial run through, some sections failed.
+Once I removed the paragraph elements from the the unordered list elements, the issue was resolved.
+The same happened with running the style rules through the CSS validator.
+Two rules hadn't been written correctly, but once amended, it passed without any errors.

 ## Deployment
 The repository was created on Github using the C.I. template.
 It was then pushed to Gitpod, where the initial layout was formed.